Join us for the newest German cultural event on the Spielwelt special events calendar: the Federweisser Fest.

 In Germany, there are traditional celebrations and festivals around the early stages of wine-making (a young wine called Federweisser is ready for consumption), together with chestnuts and onion dishes which are bountiful around that time of year.

-The Federweisser wine is being created exclusively for our event by local winery Collector Wines, which is owned by Pfadfinder dad Alex McKay, and he will be in attendance on the night!
+The Federweisser wine is being created exclusively for our event by local winery Collector Wines, which is owned by Pfadfinder dad Alex McKay, and he will be in attendance at the event!

 Turner Scout Hall